 As mentioned, monitoring important aggregate signals (i.e., metrics) is one important element of keeping your stack running smoothly.
-That’s why we enable companies to send dimensional metrics to our Telemetry Data Platform from virtually any third-party monitoring tool, such as Prometheus, Telegraf, and more.
+That’s why we enable companies to send dimensional metrics to our New Relic platform from virtually any third-party monitoring tool, such as Prometheus, Telegraf, and more.
 These metrics provide important signals about the overall health and performance of myriad systems.
 However, they also involve trade-offs, which we’ll discuss shortly.

 But first, let’s understand two key concepts:

 - Data dimensions: A set of data attributes pertaining to items of interest to your business—think “customers,” “products,” “stores,” and “time.”
 Data dimensions are numeric facts (about anything) that you want to monitor—such as

 - Cardinality: The number of unique values within a data dimension (the intersection of ‘keys’ and ‘values’).
 Thus,

 CustomerID(each of which is unique) represents high-cardinality data.

 Low-cardinality data, often represented by dimensional metric data, has limitations.
 Metrics employ functions such as

 latest.
 As implied by each function name, these data points are summarized data about individual events or sample transactions.
 Examples include:

 averagenumber of transactions per hour

 countof 504 errors per second